QuantEcon/lecture-python-intro/lectures/cagan_ree.md

 #### Experiment 2: an unforeseen sudden stabilization

-This experiment deviates a little bit from a pure version our "perfect foresight" assumption by assuming that a sudden permanent reduction in $\mu_t$ like that analyzed in experiment 1 is completely unanticipated.
+This experiment deviates a little bit from a pure version of our "perfect foresight" assumption by assuming that a sudden permanent reduction in $\mu_t$ like that analyzed in experiment 1 is completely unanticipated.

 Such a  completely unanticipated shock is popularly known as an "MIT shock".

-The mental experiment involves switching at at time $T_1$ from an initial "continuation path" for $\{\mu_t, \pi_t\} $ to another path that involves a permanently lower inflation frate.
+The mental experiment involves switching at time $T_1$ from an initial "continuation path" for $\{\mu_t, \pi_t\} $ to another path that involves a permanently lower inflation rate.

 **Initial Path:** $\mu_t = \mu_0$ for all $t \geq 0$.
 So this path is for $\{\mu_t\}_{t=0}^\infty$; the associated path for $\pi_t$ has $\pi_t = \mu_0$.